-Task Scope Notes DataWarehouseUpdateRights Tena Tenant Copy the tenant list, and update the access rights to the data warehouse.
+Task Scope Notes DataWarehouseUpdateRights Tenant Copy the tenant list, and update the access rights to the data warehouse.
 Default schedule: triggered when a new tenant license is imported.
 Underlying executable: ComplianceReader.exe -us false -importtype Exporters -e BusinessIntelligenceRights EnterpriseGroupImport Tenant Used for imports through the web interface.
 Not available for external use.
 Underlying executable: SQL stored procedure.
 EntitlementRecommendations Tenant A task triggered through the web interface.
 Not available for external use.
 Underlying executable: ComplianceReader.exe -us false -e EntitlementAutomation FNMEAEnterpriseGroupExport Tenant Transferring current enterprise group structure for use in FlexNet Manager for Engineering Applications.
 Not available for external use.
 Underlying executable: SQL stored procedure.
 FNMPDataMaintenance Tenant Internal database maintenance.
 Not available for external use.
 Underlying executable: SQL stored procedure.
 FNMPSoftwareUsageHistoryUpdate Tenant Internally, takes a snapshot of all licenses to improve reporting performance.
 Not available for external use.
 Underlying executable: SQL stored procedure.
+FNMSDashboardUpdate Tenant Calls ComplianceReader.exe with command line ComplianceReader.exe -importtype Exporters -processremotepackages false -concurrent Dashboard -d BusinessIntelligenceRights -d BusinessIntelligenceData

+Task Scope Notes FNMSPrecalcUpdate Runs Maintenance.exe to update pre-calculated data used to improve UI performance.
+Example command line Maintenance.exe sync -targets Grid_ApplicationsListModel_PC GenerateOracleLMSArchive Tenant Directly calls a function in an assembly to generate the evidence file.
+No underlying executable.
 IBMPassportAdvantage Tenant Used for import of IBM Passport Advantage reports through the web interface.
 Not available for external use.
 Underlying executable: SQL stored procedure.
 IMDataMaintenance Group Executes a database stored procedure for data maintenance within the FlexNet inventory database across all the tenants in the group.
 Underlying executable: SQL stored procedure.

-Task Scope Notes IMImport Tenant Runs the inventory import for FlexNet inventory (collected either by the FlexNet inventory agent locally installed on the inventory device, or by the FlexNet inventory core components operating from an inventory beacon to take zero-footprint inventory).
+IMImport Tenant Runs the inventory import for FlexNet inventory (collected either by the FlexNet inventory agent locally installed on the inventory device, or by the FlexNet inventory core components operating from an inventory beacon to take zero-footprint inventory).
 The data is taken from the inventory database (regarded now as a data source), and copied into the staging tables within the compliance database by the inventory reader.
 It then queues a InventoryImportWriters task.
 By default, this import occurs daily at midnight.
 This task is intended for tenants in the cloud-based implementation.
 For these tenants, any third-party inventory is collected by disconnected inventory beacons (those not installed on the central application servers), and immediately uploaded, and imported on demand.
 For such tenants, only the FlexNet inventory remains to be imported prior to queueing the writers.
-Underlying executable: ComplianceReader.exe IMTenantDataMaintenance Tena Tenant Invoked in either: A single-tenant, on-premises implementation A multi-tenant implementation, where it is run separately in the context of each tenant.
+Underlying executable: ComplianceReader.exe

+Task Scope Notes IMTenantDataMaintenance Tenant Invoked in either: A single-tenant, on-premises implementation A multi-tenant implementation, where it is run separately in the context of each tenant.
 If invoked, this task cleans up records of Oracle database instances that have not appeared in Oracle inventory for a configurable amount of time.
-To manage the setting, navigate to the system menu (♣ ▼ in the top right corner) > System Settings > Inventory tab, and see the control in the Oracle Database instances section.
+To manage the setting, navigate to the system menu ( v in the top right corner) > System Settings > Inventory tab, and see the control in the Oracle Database instances section.
 For more information, see the online help for that page.
 Underlying executable: SQL stored procedure.
+IMTenantObsoleteInventoryMaintenance Tenant Executes a stored procedure in the ObsoleteInventoryDeleteStalePerTenant inventory database.
+This triggers a cleanup period, invoked by the CleanupObsoleteInventoryDuration setting in the ComplianceTenantSetting table of the FNMSCompliance database.